-4Related work that examine long-term effects of institutions include Banerjee and Iyer (2005), Nunn (2008), Dell (2010), and Naritomi et al. (2012).
+5Related work that examine long-term effects of institutions include Banerjee and Iyer (2005), Nunn (2008), Dell (2010), and Naritomi et al. (2012).

-index of the share of terms that each family governed a municipality.
+for the period of 1947 to 2000.6 Using the surname of these mayors, we identify who belonged to the same political dynasty and construct a measure of political concentration; a Herfindahl index of the share of terms that each family governed a municipality.
 We also collected election data during this period and digitized five decades worth of agricultural and population censuses.